California Psalms

 16 In the center of the cell, a makeshift table.

-18 The nominal walls and bed all but disowned: the one much as the other.
+18 The guise of walls and bedding near negation: one much as the other.

 20 You had the will not to spend your care too freely